 Step 3: Enable eCommerce Tracking In Your Google Analytics Account

 Now you have to enable eCommerce feature in your Google Analytics account.
 Go back to your “Admin” section.
-Find “eCommerce Settings” button in the right column.
+Find the “eCommerce Settings” button in the right column.

 Next page will have “Enable eCommerce” section and it will be labeled as OFF.
 Click that switch to turn it into ON.
 Click on the “Next step” button.
 Leave “Enhanced eCommerce Settings” at OFF.
 Click on “Submit”.